adamhirzalla/cli_math_game/README.md

 Which class will contain the game loop (where each instance of the loop is the other players turn)?
 -> Game class

-Which class should manage who the current_player is?
--> Game class (can also create a separate class such as Turn or Current)

 Which class(es) will contain user I/O and which will not have any?
--> Player/Question: No I/O
+-> Question: No Input, outputs the question
--> Game: Has user I/O
+-> Player: Has user input for player's answer to the question, has output for whether or not the answer is correct -> Game: Has user input for player name, has output for game phases and scores + ending winner
 ```

-> The better approach would have the I/O in the Question initializer, and having the Game class instantiate a new Question object on every iteration
+> Another approach would be to keep track of current user and alternate between players every round iteration, where every iteration is a new question rather than asking 2 questions (1 question each) on every iteration (round).
+This way we would instantiate the question in Game class instead of Player class.